 The history of the Academy goes back to 1927.
 In that year the Casa Italiana was established at Columbia University both as the seat of the Italian Department and as the principal center for Italian Studies in the United States.

 The Casa was housed in McKim, Mead and White's graceful neo-Renaissance building on Amsterdam Avenue.
 The building and its initial programs were almost entirely funded by donations from the Italian-American community in New York.
-Few changes were made to the original building until the establishment of the Academy on the basis of a Charter signed by the Presidents of Italy and Columbia University.
+Few changes were made to the original building until the establishment of the Academy on the basis of a Charter signed in 1991 by the Presidents of Italy and Columbia University.